Hofls/useful-info/ideas-strategies-concepts/books/the-phoenix-project.md

+### TLDR
-TLDR - story about turning around badly managed company
+* The phoenix project - story about turning around badly managed company

 ### Ideas
 * The Three Ways - continuous delivery, rapid response to change, and collaboration across teams